Rana Abdul Sattar: Early life

-He was born on 2 March 1982.
+Abdul Sattar was born on 2 March 1982.
+His father, Rana Shamim Ahmed Khan, has also served as a member of the Punjab provincial assembly and the National Assembly of Pakistan.

 Political career

-He was elected to the National Assembly of Pakistan from Constituency NA-112 (Sialkot-III) as a candidate of Pakistan Muslim League-N (PML-N) in 2008 Pakistani general election.
+He was elected to the National Assembly of Pakistan from Constituency NA-112 (Sialkot-III) as a candidate of Pakistan Muslim League-N (PML-N) in the 2008 Pakistani general election.
 He received 92,182 votes and defeated Shujaat Hussain.
 In the same election, he was elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-124 (Sialkot-V).
 He received 36,078 and defeated Malik Tahir Akhtar, a candidate of Pakistan Peoples Party (PPP).
 He vacated the Punjab Assembly seat.

-He was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-124 (Sialkot-V) in 2013 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-124 (Sialkot-V) in the 2013 Pakistani general election.
 He received 55,565 votes and defeated Malik Jamshed Ghias, a candidate of Pakistan Tehreek-e-Insaf (PTI).

-He was re-elected to Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-45 (Sialkot-XI) in 2018 Pakistani general election.
+He was re-elected to Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-45 (Sialkot-XI) in the 2018 Pakistani general election.